ellenasakai/sakaiportfolio/final-project-part-one.md

 For this final project, I hope to achieve a data visualization that shows the positive and negative effects of mandating a personality assessment within a working environment.

-add chart here

-> Set-Up: Personality tests are a factor in determining both hiring opportunities and psychological personality traits.
-There are over 2,500 personality tests.
-> Conflict: As the tool remains a very powerful form of assessment, one might combat this by pointing out the ethical concerns and validity of measuring innumerable amounts of human personalities.
-> Resolution: It is important to redetermine whether personality tests have an accurate say on one's hiring determination.

 Side Note: I am attempting to search for data relating to cultural and diverse perceptions on personality types and traits-- This would be a separate column in my combined final dataset.

 Sources: